 Immediate Ukraine company closure

-In case you want to get rid of Ukrainian company immediately, we do offer a solution that will allow you to dissolve your company right away.
-However, this strategy work only if a company doesn’t have proven debts.
-The solution is to sell the shares to third parties and to change company manager and official address of registration.
-It is not official company closure procedure, but if you will no longer be a shareholder or/and director, you will not have to worry about further company existence and statements.
+In case you want to get rid of the Ukrainian company immediately, we do offer a solution that will allow you to dissolve your company right away.
+However, this strategy works only if a company doesn’t have proven debts.
+The solution is to sell the shares to third parties and to change the company manager and official address of registration.
+It is not an official company closure procedure, but if you will no longer be a shareholder or/and director, you will not have to worry about further company existence and statements.
 We do have people in Ukraine, that are ready and willing to purchase such companies.
+In case if you need to close the Ukrainian company as soon as possible this might be a legal solution.
+In case the company has any debts still it is possible to sell the shares of such entity (unless there’s a seizure of shares).

 Probably, this is the best legal solution in case the company was registered in order to participate in some certain project that has failed.